 Dr. Dehen earned her BA in biology at Reed College, her MAcOM at the Oregon College of Oriental Medicine, and her ND at the National College of Naturopathic Medicine.
 She distinguished herself as a recipient of a National Institutes of Health research grant which led to an appointment as a research associate at the Oregon Health & Science University.
 Her research in pathology resulted in publication in the Annals of Rheumatic Diseases and in a presentation at the American College of Rheumatology.

 James Gerber, DC, MA, Contributor

 Dr. Gerber has served as associate professor of clinical sciences at Western States Chiropractic College (WSCC) in Portland, OR, and taught postgraduate courses for several other colleges.
-He graduated from WSCC, received his master's degree in nutrition from the University of Bridgeport, and is board certified in nutrition and orthopedics.
-Dr. Gerber is the author of the Handbook of Preventive and Therapeutic Nutrition ( Aspen, 1993) and a contributor to Conservative Management of Sports Injuries (Williams & Wilkins, 1997).
+He graduated from WSCC, received his master's degree in nutrition from the University of Bridgeport, and has been board certified in nutrition and orthopedics.
+Dr. Gerber has authored the Handbook of Preventive and Therapeutic Nutrition ( Aspen, 1993) and has contributed to Conservative Management of Sports Injuries (Williams & Wilkins, 1997).